jameslinimk/chess-com-cheater/README.md

   - Current engine - Either ASM or Single Threaded WASM.
 Single is preferred, but is not supported on all browsers
   - Current color - The color you are playing as.
 The arrows will be flipped if incorrectly configured
   - Multi lines - How many moves to display (the more transparent, the worse)
+  - Max depth - The max depth to search to
 - The `Start hack`/`Stop hack` button will start/stop the engine
 - The next few lines are info about the current evaluation
   - Best move - The top engine move